 - How is COVID-19 impacting living donation?

-At the time of writing, sadly, all units have suspended living donation for the time being.
-The health and safety of donors is paramount in making these decisions.
-It is likely that it will take some time for living donation to be introduced back into many units, but there are already signs of recovery in others.
+At the height of the outbreak, all units across the UK suspended living donation.
+The health and safety of donors was paramount in making these decisions.
+It is likely that it will take some time for living donation to be introduced back into many units, but there are already signs of recovery in others and the living donor programme is beginning again.
 Decisions will be taken on an individual basis in relation to the donor, recipient (if there is one identified) and local situations in terms of both levels of COVID-19 within units and local resources.

 - I was already going through the assessment process for living donation when the COVID-19 pandemic began.
 What is the situation now in terms of continuing with assessment?

-Your local team should have advised you that currently living donation is not proceeding and they will be back in touch when the situation changes.
+Your local team should have advised you that currently living donation was not proceeding and they will be back in touch when the situation changes in your centre.
 Please be aware that many living donor coordinators are currently carrying out other duties so may not be in a position to respond to enquiries in the ways we might expect.
 Please be patient if you can.
 If you have a very urgent query that you feel cannot wait and have been unable to get in touch with your living donor coordinator team, you can use email@example.com for further advice and support.

 - I should have been going into the April or July 2020 matching runs.
 What is happening?

 Unfortunately the April and July matching runs have both been cancelled.
 At the time of writing the October matching run remains under review and will proceed if it is safe and appropriate to do so.
 Any additional risk to donors due to COVID-19 will be explained to donors and decisions to proceed or not will be taken in consultation with potential donors at this time.
 This time period is likely to vary between units.